 - Notes of manufacturer

 Title block contains basic information of part, including part name, material, finishing and color requirements, designer name and company.
 All these information will inform manufacturer about part function.
 Other technical information, such as drawing scale, dimension and tolerance standard.
 Angle projection is another element in title block, which determine the view way and arrangement in drawing.
 Typical drawing drafts use ASME standard of 3rd angel projection and ISO/DIN standard of 1st angle projection.

 We recommend you to add one or more 3D pictorial views to your drawing, which makes your drawing easier to understand.

-Isometric views combine illusion of depth with undistorted presentation, vertical lines remain and horizontal line at 30 degree.
+Isometric views combine the illusion of depth with undistorted presentation, vertical lines remain, and horizontal lines at 30°.

 Main orthographic view

 Most geometry information is transferred in main orthographic views.
 These 2-dimensional depictions of 3D object represent the exact shape of parts form one side at one time.
 All parts edges are drawn in this way to clarify communication of dimensions and features.
 For most parts, two or three orthographic views can describe whole geometry accurately.

 Section views are applied to present parts internal details, cutting lines in main orthographic view show parts cross-section area, and cross-hatch pattern in section view indicates material removal regions.
 There are multiple section views with two letters linking each cutting line in each section view, such as A-A, B-B. Cutting line arrows indicate your vision directions.
 Although hidden internal features can be represented with dashed lines in orthographic view, section views will make it more clear.

 Detail views are applied to highlight complex or difficult dimension areas in main orthographic views.
 They are typically placed offset to avoid confusion, and annotated with single letter links detail view with main drawing like A, B and so on.
 Detail views can be placed anywhere on drawing with different scale to clarify communication.